02Kenzo/objectionwiki/Patching-iOS-Applications.md

 Most of these dependencies are really easy to solve as they are either already part of macOS, or can be installed using `homebrew`.
 As for `applesign` and `insert_dylib` though, those can be quickly installed as follows:

 #### applesign
-Install with: `npm install -g node-applesign`.
+Install with: `npm install -g applesign`.
 If you dont have `npm`, then `brew install npm` can sort you out quickly.

 #### insert_dylib
 Install with: